tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 taken 15 seconds or more to complete.
 During each frame, the rig would make one pass.
-Each pass equaled one revolution of the "output end" of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the light source and the patterns was moved in sync.
-According to Scott Squires, the rig with the light source and the cutout patterns was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
-The fiber optic cable had its own light source and an electronic shutter, which would open and close depending on a photocell attached to a light stand in front of the light source with the cutout patterns on it.
-The photocell stayed fixed, while the light stand moved.
+Each pass equaled one revolution of the "output end" of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the light box and the patterns was moved in sync.
+According to Scott Squires, the rig with the light box and the cutout patterns was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
+The fiber optic cable had its own light source and an electronic shutter, which would open and close depending on a photocell attached to a light stand in front of the light box with the cutout patterns on it.
+The photocell stayed fixed, while the light box moved.
 Any light hitting the photocell would cause the shutter to open and let light into the rotating fiber optic assembly.
 The light box assembly would make one horizontal pass across the photocell for each rotation of the fiber optic cable.
 The entire rig would